Newington, Edinburgh: 20th and 21st centuries

 From 1907, Newington House was occupied by the cartographer John George Bartholomew.
 Bartholomew moved to the house from Falcon Hall in Morningside, which was demolished shortly after the move.
 Bartholomew relocated his family's cartographic firm to Duncan Street, reincorporating the portico of Falcon Hall in the façade of the new works.
 In 1915, Bartholomew sold Newington House to the Scottish National Institution for the War Blinded.
 Another printing works was established at Bernard terrace by Pillans & Wilson, who moved production there from Thistle Street in the New Town in 1919.

 In 1913, undeveloped land at East Craigmillar Park was purchased by the Edinburgh Association for the Provision of Hostels for Women Students.
-Residences were developed and first opened in 1915.
-During the Second World War, they served as a prisoner-of-war camp for German naval officers.
-They resumed use as student residences in 1945 and remained as such until developed as private housing in 2004.
+Residences were developed and first opened in 1916 with further additions in 1925.
+During the Second World War, they served as an internment camp for German sailors and 'undesirable aliens'.
+They resumed use as student residences in 1945 and remained as such until developed as private housing in 2004 and renamed East Suffolk Park.

 When the Free and United Presbyterian churches united in 1900, Newington's Free congregations of Newington, Craigmillar Park, and Mayfield had joined the new United Free Church along with the United Presbyterian congregation of Hope Park.
 In 1929, these United Free congregations joined the Church of Scotland at the union of the two denominations.
 The following decades saw further congregational unions.
 The Newington Social Union also ceased operations in 1931.
 At Salisbury Road, Edinburgh's only purpose-built synagogue opened in 1932.
 The synagogue was consecrated by Chief Rabbi, Joseph Hertz in front of a crowd of 1,400, which included Edinburgh's lord provost, councillors, and members of parliament.

 In 1940, the former Hope Park United Presbyterian Church united with the former Grange Road United Presbyterian Church to form Newington South and Hope Park Church.
 The Hope Park buildings were demolished in 1949.
 In 1966, the former Mayfield established church, by then known as Mayfield South, united with the former Craigmillar Park Free Church on East Suffolk Road.
 The East Suffolk Road buildings were sold to St Margaret's School and the united congregation adopted the name Craigmillar Park.
 Newington Parish Church, which had united with St Leonard's Parish Church in 1932, was dissolved in 1976.
 The former Newington Free Church, by then known as St Paul's Newington, united with Kirk o' Field in the Southside in 1984.
 The St Paul's Newington buildings were acquired by Edinburgh City Fellowship, a non-denominational church, the following year.
 In 1979, the Congregationalist church on Hope Park Terrace left its buildings to unite with Augustine-Bristo Congregational Church on George IV Bridge in the Old Town.